Division of Theology and Philosophy

 Theology and philosophy are the integrating force of the curriculum, offering an insight into the relationship between faith and reason.
 They direct the student toward a clearer knowledge of the Catholic faith and a greater appreciation of its intelligibility.
 As noted below, our Division Goals are consistent with our Institutional Goals (IG).
 This cohesiveness ensures that this Division supports the mission of Assumption College.

-Develop the ability to think critically about philosophical and theological topics and to express that thinking clearly in written and oral communication (IG 1, 2)
+- Develop the ability to think clearly about philosophical and theological topics and to express that thinking clearly in written and oral communication (IG 1, 2)

-Discover the relationships between theology and philosophy, faith and reason (IG 1)
+- Discover the complementarity and inter-connectivity of the relationship between theology and philosophy, faith, and reason (IG 1)

 - Identify the philosophical and theological foundations of human relationships, mutual responsibilities and service and apply them to current global moral and social issues (IG 3,4, 5)